|June 2014: Delivering a boat to the Open Water Challenge so that the racing crew would be fresh for the 3.75-mile race.|

 The Wicked Whaleboat Challenge is a time for fun on the water and tests of skills and athleticism, but it is much more.
 For nearly two centuries, the skills on display today have been practiced and honed on these very waters.
 In this remarkable harbor between New Bedford and Fairhaven, the Yankee whaleboat was perfected and thousands of crewmembers were trained to row them on all of the world’s oceans.

-The boats used in today’s event are fiberglass replicas of the wooden whaleboats that were designed by Charles Beetle, the best known of many builders who supplied the New Bedford fleet during the peak of its prominence in the world-wide hunt for whales and their oil.
+The boats used in today’s event are fiberglass replicas of the wooden whaleboats that were designed by *Carl (or Charles) Beetle, the best known of many builders who supplied the New Bedford fleet during the peak of its prominence in the world-wide hunt for whales and their oil.
 His design was successful on the water and also in the workshop, where its simplicity allowed for quick production, averaging one hand-built boat per week for two decades during the middle of the nineteenth century.

 Each ship carried aboard up to a half dozen of the boats, all high in the stern and bow.
 Everything about them – from the high double-bow to the carefully-chosen set of tools on board – was calculated to make them effective tools for the pursuit of whales.
 Though equipped with both oars and sails, the rowing was the more important during the hunt.

 Once a whaleship got close to a whale, a crew would be lowered quickly to the water and the chase would immediately be on.
 An officer would steer the boat from the stern with a long oar, commanding the rowers to adjust their port or starboard speed to complement his actions.
 The crew would advance steadily on a speeding whale, and once within reach, that same officer would move to leading bow to harpoon the whale.
 The panicked leviathan would often pull the boat in what came to be known as a Nantucket Sleigh Ride, and eventually the exhausted animal would be dispatched by lances carried in the boat.